Finance Manager Resume Example

 Essential Skills

-- Strategic FP&A Leadership
+- FP&A team leadership

-- CFA Charter
+- CFA charter or MBA

 Level Up Your Resume